JalalAl-Tamimi/Intro-Random-Forests/README.md

 # Introduction to Random Forests

-This repo contains details of the material used in the workshop **Introduction to Random Forests** delivered to the group: *Sounds of Language and Speech: Aarhus University's phonetics and phonology (and more) research group*, on 16th June 2021 [link](https://soundsoflanguageandspeech.wordpress.com/).
+This repo contains details of the material used in the workshop **Introduction to Random Forests** delivered to the group: *[Sounds of Language and Speech: Aarhus University's phonetics and phonology (and more) research group](https://soundsoflanguageandspeech.wordpress.com/)*, on 16th June 2021.

 In this workshop, we start by introducing very briefly predictive modelling as a classification tool.
 We (re-)introduce Generalised Linear Models (GLM) as a classification tool.
 We present links between GLM and Signal Detection Theory and introduce the notions of accuracy, error, sensitivity, specificity, Area Under the Curve, and dprime.